carbonblack/cb-event-forwarder/README.md

 Carbon Black needs to be restarted if any variables were changed in `/etc/cb/cb.conf` by executing `service cb-enterprise restart`.

+If you are configuring the cb-event-forwarder on a Carbon Black cluster, the `DatastoreBroadcastEventTypes` and/or `EnableSolrBinaryInfoNotifications` settings must be distributed to the `/etc/cb/cb.conf` configuration file on all minion nodes and the cluster restarted using the `/usr/share/cb/cbcluster restart` command.

 ### Starting and Stopping the Service